 The uranium miner also controls a pipeline of projects in Arizona, New Mexico and Paraguay, as well as a uranium and vanadium project in Colorado.

 Focused on Wyoming, Ur-Energy controls the Lost Creek ISR plant and the Shirley Basin project, which it acquired in 2013.
 Lost Creek has a design capacity of 2 million pounds per year.

 Before being acquired by Ur-Energy, Shirley Basin was functional in the 1960s and was in fact the first uranium in-situ leaching (ISL) asset in the US.

 ISL operations and ISR are the same process and involve leaving the uranium ore in the ground and using solutions to dissolve the desired minerals; they are then pumped to the surface for recovery.

 Traditional open-pit mining involves extracting ore from the ground and then processing it in a mill.

 5. Peninsula Energy (ASX:PEN)

-A more recent addition to the US uranium space is Peninsula Energy, an Australia-based company that owns the Lance in-situ recovery projects in Wyoming.
-The Lance projects started producing uranium in December 2015, and currently put out 400 pounds of uranium per day.
-The company has established contracts to sell 7.7 million pounds of uranium at US$54 per pound through 2030.
-The long-term contracts allows Peninsula to partially insulate itself from periods of low prices in the market.
+The company has contracts to sell 7.7 million pounds of uranium at US$54 per pound through 2030.
+The long-term deals allow Peninsula to partially insulate itself from periods of low prices in the market.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Azarga Uranium, Energy Fuels and Western Uranium are clients of the Investing News Network.
+Editorial Disclosure: Energy Fuels is a client of the Investing News Network.
 This article is not paid-for content.